 - Gloves and mittens that breathe exceptionally well.
 They prevent the biggest cause of cold hands, sweat moisture, and keep the blood moving.

 - Mittens, mittens, mittens.
-And always choose mittens with liners that keep the fingers together.
+And always choose mittens with liners that keep your fingers together.
 No separation of the fingers.
 Keeping fingers together maximizes blood flow.
 If you're not willing to wear mittens, your primary issue is something other than cold hands.

 - Heavily insulated glove wrists.
 The blood vessels that deliver blood to your hands and fingers come very close to the outer surface of the skin on the inside of your wrist.
 They need to be protected and insulated.

 - Insulation that is "thin" and dense, instead of lofty insulation that loses its' thermal dynamics when compressed (gripping ski poles).

 - The glove needs to balance its "water-proofing" by focusing as much on interior sweat moisture production as exterior water penetration.
 Forget "waterproof" membranes unless it's really wet, where air temperature is not the problem.
 Gore-Tex and other membrane inserts are moisture barriers that will trap moisture and make your hands cold.
 When it's cold, it is rarely wet.